followdiallo/infinite-hummer/README.md

 - [React](https://reactjs.org/)
 - [Wad](https://github.com/rserota/wad) - "a JavaScript library for manipulating audio"
 - Starry [background image](https://unsplash.com/photos/L8126OwlroY) by Federico Beccari on Unsplash

+---

+## Features Coming Soon

+- Asteroids will move faster as the game progresses
+- And more!